UW HR/Payroll Glossary

 - Payroll Effect

-An option available in Workday absence management to stop paying workers while on leave.
+An option available in Workday to stop paying workers while on leave.
 It is possible to configure a run category to pay workers on certain leave types when the payroll effect option is enabled for the leave type.

 - Payroll History